allotrop3/four/README.md

 <script type="text/javascript" src="path/to/four.min.js"></script>
 ```

-Also be sure to include an HTML `canavs` element in your project.
+Also be sure to include an HTML `canvas` element in your project.
 If no default `width` or `height` attributes are set, the framework assumes their respective window dimension.

 ```html
 <canvas width="500" height="500"></canvas>